ratheesh-pai/weblogic/webcenter-content/wcc-ma-vbcs/create-vbcs-app/create-vbcs-app.md

    The VBCS application extension will call the Managed Attachment REST webservice, obtain the unique GUID for the combination of keys passed, and open the associated managed attachments page.

-   In this environment SSO is not configured.
-So for the login page you need to use the same username as in Fusion Apps to login to WebCenter Content.
+   For the login page you need to use the same username as in Fusion Apps to login to WebCenter Content.

 4. In the Managed Attachments page Click **Attach** button.